dogokit/dogokit-akita/README.md

 🐶Dogokit Akita is a comprehensive and opinionated full stack application development kit.
 Encompassing JavaScript/TypeScript, Node.js/Deno/Bun, and more.
 It serves as a versatile reference for constructing robust web applications, that can scale from zero to millions of users.

-- Default frontend web with React and Tailwind CSS.
+- Default frontend web with React, React Router, Tailwind CSS.
-- Optional full-stack web with Next.js or Remix (React Router).
+- Optional full-stack web framework
-- Optional backend API with GraphQL or REST API.
+- Optional backend API and database ORM
-- Optional ORM with Drizzle or Prisma with ZenStack.
-- Bring your own thing from non-JS ecosystem.

 ## Benefits

-1. Build website or web app quickly with pre-built modules.
+1. Build website or web app quickly, with pre-built modules.
-2. Optionally scale API complexity with GraphQL/REST/tRPC.
+2. Use rich UI components and templates.
-3. Customize architecture flexibly, with the defaults should not use any 3rd party services.
+3. Customize tech stack, defaults without 3rd party services.
-4. Deploy anywhere from a single VPS to any cloud provider, no vendor lock-in.
+4. Deploy anywhere, no vendor lock-in.
+5. Develop with better AI workflow.
-5. Demonstrate the JavaScript developer experience (DX) ecosystem capability.
-As an alternative to existing one like RedwoodJS, and the others such as PHP with Laravel, Ruby with Rails, Python with Django, etc.
+6. Demonstrate the JavaScript developer experience (DX) ecosystem capability.
+As an alternative to existing one such as PHP with Laravel, Ruby with Rails, Python with Django, etc.

 ## Features